 What is a Foreign Tax Credit

-The foreign country allows you to claim the credit for the taxes you have paid in your source country.
-Now, NRIs, OCI, and PIOs who qualify as Indian residents can claim credit for the taxes they have paid in the foreign country.
-To do so, simply file Form 67 with the Income Tax Department of India.
-Also, present the proof of taxes paid in the foreign country to the income tax department.
+A Foreign Tax Credit (FTC) allows you to adjust the taxes you paid in a foreign country against your tax liability in India, provided the same income is taxable in India.
+NRIs, OCIs, and PIOs who qualify as Indian residents for a particular financial year can claim credit for the taxes they have paid in the foreign country.
+To do so, simply file Form 67 with the Income Tax Department of India before filing your ITR.
+You must also present proof of taxes paid in the foreign country to the income tax department.

 Savetaxs Will Help You Claim the DTAA Benefits.